systemd/systemd/docs/HACKING.md

 in the local working directory.
-To make use of this, please install the `mkosi` package (if not packaged for your distro, it can be downloaded from the [GitHub repository](https://github.com/systemd/mkosi). `mkosi` will build an image for the host distro by default.
+To make use of this, please install the `mkosi` package (if not packaged for your distro, it can be downloaded from the [GitHub repository](https://github.com/systemd/mkosi). `mkosi` will build an image for the host distro by default. mkosi-13 or newer version is required.
 It is sufficient to type `mkosi` in the systemd project directory to generate a disk image `image.raw` you can boot either in `systemd-nspawn` or in an UEFI-capable VM:

 ```sh
 $ mkosi boot